Marijuana Drug Test

 Detection Level - 50 nanograms/ML (the cut-off level suggested by the SAMHSA)

 Marijuana is a common illegal drug prepared from the Cannabis plant genus and is the most widely used illicit drug in the world.
 The most important chemical compound in marijuana - the ingredient that makes it psychoactive and the ingredient that is tested for with this screen - is delta-9-tetrahydrocannabinol, also known as THC.
-Often when buying a drug test you will see marijuana referred to as THC, but on the street marijuana is referred to as pot, grass, weed or hash.

 How the test works